nexodus-io/nexodus/docs/user-guide/nexd.md

 OPTIONS:
    --advertise-cidr CIDR [ --advertise-cidr CIDR ]  Request a CIDR range of addresses that will be advertised from this node (optional) [$NEXD_REQUESTED_ADVERTISE_CIDR]
-   --network-router                                 Make the node a network router node that will forward traffic specified by --child-prefix through the physical interface that contains the default gateway (default: false) [$NEXD_NET_ROUTER_NODE]
+   --network-router                                 Make the node a network router node that will forward traffic specified by --advertise-cidr through the physical interface that contains the default gateway (default: false) [$NEXD_NET_ROUTER_NODE]
    --disable-nat                                    disable NAT for the network router mode.
 This will require devices on the network to be configured with an ip route (default: false) [$NEXD_DISABLE_NAT]
+   --exit-node                                      Enable this node to be an exit node.
+This allows other agents to source all traffic leaving the Nexodus mesh from this node (default: false) [$NEXD_EXIT_NODE]
    --help, -h                                       Show help
 ```